Gerhard Boldt: Last days in the Führerbunker

-Of 28 April, Boldt documented the following discussions between Martin Bormann, Hans Krebs, and Wilhelm Burgdorf:
+Of 28 April, Boldt documented the following discussions between Bormann, Krebs, and Burgdorf:

 Early on 29 April, Freytag-Loringhoven informed Boldt that Hitler had married Eva Braun.
 Boldt was laughing at the news when Krebs came from behind a curtain and chastised him: "Have you gone quite mad?
-How dare you laugh at your highest commander?"
+How dare you laugh so shamelessly at your highest commander?"

 Escape

 On 29 April, communications were down, the Soviets were closing in, and many were morbidly anticipating Hitler's suicide and wondering what the future held.
-Boldt's friend, Bernd von Freytag-Loringhoven, had obtained permission for them to leave.
+Boldt's friend, von Freytag-Loringhoven, had obtained permission for them to leave.
 That evening, Boldt left the Führerbunker with von Freytag-Loringhoven and Burgdorf's assistant, Lieutenant-Colonel Rudolf Weiss.
-The men had been tasked with trying to reach General Walther Wenck's Twelfth Army, and requesting relief for Berlin.
+The men had been tasked with trying to reach General Wenck's Twelfth Army, and requesting relief for Berlin.
 Weiss became separated from his two companions and was captured.
 He endured five years of captivity in a Soviet POW camp in Poland.
 At night when Boldt and von Freytag-Loringhoven were hiding in a ditch in a forest, Boldt attempted to commit suicide by taking an overdose of morphine.
 Von Freytag-Loringhoven forced him to regorge the morphine and thus saved his life.
 On 12 May, after several close encounters with Soviet troops, the two other men parted company; Boldt going north to Lubeck and von Loringhoven heading towards Leipzig to join his wife and son.
 Boldt reached his family in Lubeck.
 There he was arrested by British troops and sent to an internment camp.

 Post-war

 Boldt became a writer.
 He wrote Hitler's Last Days: An Eye-Witness Account (ISBN 1-84415-361-4).
 This book was translated by Sandra Bance and was used for the films Hitler: The Last Ten Days (1973) and Downfall (2004; Der Untergang).
-He committed suicide on 7 May 1981.
+He died on 7 May 1981.

 Controversy

-It has been claimed that Boldt may not have been present in the Führerbunker during Hitler's last days.
-One writer, Mayo Mohs reported in Time magazine, that Boldt "constructs Hitler's very last days from already published sources—since he was not there."
-Other sources, however, do reference Boldt having been in the Führerbunker.
+Writer Mayo Mohs claimed that Boldt may not have been present in the Führerbunker during Hitler's last days.
+Mohs wrote in Time magazine, that Boldt "constructs Hitler's very last days from already published sources—since he was not there."
+Other sources, such as Bernd von Freytag-Loringhoven's own account, do reference Boldt having been in the Führerbunker.